Mobile Menu

 Maybe you can resonate?
 Are your students like mine and you’re not sure where to begin (or maybe just don’t have the time to pull together a literary analysis mini-unit on the fly?

 I’d love for you to check out one of my new resources, Literary Analysis Essay Introduction.
-And you’re welcome to try out this free sample, as well.

 For the FULL close reading and literary analysis bundle, click here.
 Paired-text analysis lessons, connotation vs. denotation skill-building, images-to-quotation analysis practice with mentor texts, and Google Form assessments.
 Um, yes please!